 Delete: This button will permanently delete a custom material from the library.

 Save: The Save button will allow you to save custom materials to the Materials Library for use in future projects.
 By saving the material, you will create a new material in the Material Library.
 It is highly recommended that you save all custom materials you create to the library.

 When you press the Save button, the Create New Template box will come up.
 This box will display a preview image of the material.
 You select the Category and Type you would like the material saved to from the drop down lists and give your new material a Name.
-You may also enter a Description and Search Tags for the material.
 To create a new category or type to save the material to, simply type in the new category or type name.
 Press the Ok button when you are done.